DEDICATED SERVER HOSTING

 Cybercon is a high quality low cost dedicated server hosting provider.
 All of our dedicated blade servers include hardware RAID, dual hard disks, dual network cards, dual power sources, and IPMI or KVM over IP server console access.
 We offer dedicated servers for all Microsoft Windows operating systems, almost all UNIX operating systems, and all four popular server virtualization hypervisors: VMware, Microsoft Hyper-V, Xen and KVM.

 Windows server introduces next generation web tools, built-in virtualization technologies, and security and server management enhancements that will help customers more efficiently manage their IT operations, reduce costs and improve performance of business-critical systems.
-We offer both Windows server 2012 and Windows server 2008 operating systems.
-We also provide following Windows application software: Microsoft SQL server, Microsoft Exchange server, Microsoft SharePoint server, and Microsoft terminal server.
+We offer both Windows server 2019 and Windows server 2016 operating systems.
+We also provide the following Windows application software: Microsoft SQL server, Microsoft Exchange server, Microsoft SharePoint server, and Microsoft terminal server.

 Unix operating systems are widely used in Internet servers.
 The Linux environment and the client–server program model were essential elements in the development of the Internet and the reshaping of computing as centered in networks rather than in individual computers.
 We offer dedicated servers with following LINUX operating systems: Redhat Linux, CentOS Linux, Fedora Linux, Ubuntu Linux, Debian Linux, Gentoo Linux, Slackware Linux, FreeBSD and OpenBSD

 The VMware approach to virtualization inserts a thin layer of software directly on the computer hardware.
 This software layer creates virtual machines and contains a virtual machine monitor or “hypervisor” that allocates hardware resources dynamically and transparently so that multiple operating systems can run concurrently on a single physical computer without even knowing it.